atifhingwala/Integration-of-API/README.md

 # Integration-of-API
-Integration of API using Python.
+Integration of API using Python and JSON.